input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/rbac_id_uri/catalyst-id-uri.md

 ## Abstract

-Definition of a [URI] which allows for RBAC keys used for different purposes to be easily and unambiguously identified.
+Definition of a [URI], which allows for RBAC keys used for different purposes to be easily and unambiguously identified.

 ## Motivation: why is this CIP necessary?